How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally shows in your sidebar navigation area by default.
-All you need to do is configure the widget.
+The Recent Posts widget is typically added to the sidebar navigation menu by default.
+All you need to do is configure this widget.

-Click on your Recent Posts widget title bar to configure its settings …
+Click on the Recent Posts title bar to configure its settings …

 (Recent Posts widget)

-There’s really very little to configure.
-You can add a title if you want, select the number of posts to display and display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There is really not much to configure.
+You can add a title, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter the number of posts to show and click Save when done …

 Recent Posts WordPress widget settings

-The number of posts you’ve specified will be listed on the sidebar navigation menu …
+The most recent number of posts you have specified will appear on the sidebar navigation menu …

-For a tutorial on how to create and edit a WordPress Post, go here: How To Create A WordPress Post
+How to create a post in WordPress is explained here: How To Create A New Post In WordPress

-Next, we’ll add a widget to your sidebar for listing pages.
+Next, let’s add a widget to your sidebar navigation section for listing pages.

 Find a Pages widget in the Available Widgets section …